iridakos/iridakos.github.io/_posts/2015-06-21-being-a-developer.markdown

 layout: post
 title:  "Being a developer"
 date:   2015-06-21 10:00:00 +0300
+description: "How is the life of a developer like."
 preview: "I can't really remember the first time I saw a computer.
 I do remember though that working on a computer was the first thing that came to my mind when I was asked: What do you want..."
 category: "humor"
 comments: true